Woww2711/Face-Liveness-Detection-YOLOv9/README.md

 ## Training
 Google Colab was used for training
+- GPU: T4 since it is free for some hours, took 4-5 days
+- epochs = 200, close_mosaic = 50, cache = True, everything else is set to default
+- Resume = True is used regularly
 -
-- GPU: T4 since it is free for some hours, took 3-4 days
-- More to be updated

 ## Deploy
 In progress...